starlight-anticheat/StarLight-Anticheat/README.md

 * Open your game.
 * Try opening DevTools or pasting code in the console.
 * Check that banned users are redirected to the ban overlay.
 * Verify that Discord webhook receives notifications on bans.
+(If you have enabled webhook logs)

 ---